Graylog2/documentation/pages/sidecar.rst

 .. image:: /images/sidecars_overview.png
   :scale: 100

-- Navigate to the Sidecar configurations.
+- Navigate to the Sidecar ``Configuration`` page.

 .. image:: /images/sidecar_sbs1.png
   :scale: 100

 - Next we create a new configuration: We give the configuration a name and select ``filebeat on Linux`` as collector.
-  This collector definition is shipped with Graylog, and comes with a default configuration.
+  (This collector definition is shipped with Graylog, and comes with a default configuration template).
   Most of the configuration defaults should work for you.
-However you need to change the ``hosts:`` setting to point to your Beats input.
-And you might want to change the ``paths:`` to point to your Apache logs.
+However you need to change the ``hosts:`` setting and point it to your Beats input.
+You also might want to change the ``paths:`` to the location of your Apache logs.
   When done click ``Create`` to save your configuration.

 .. image:: /images/sidecar_sbs2.png